Canadian Overseas Petroleum Ltd Announces Conversion of Bonds & Share Issuances

 2028 Bondholders: 4

-The Company will also issue 38,005,593 common shares on 7 July 2023 pursuant to the share settlement option exercised by Bondholders for settlement of $1.0 million of Conversion Payment amounts (and related accrued interest) due pursuant to previously converted 2027 Bonds and 2028 Bonds.
+The Company will also issue 15,090,421 common shares on 12 July 2023 pursuant to the share settlement option exercised by Bondholders for settlement of $0.4 million of Conversion Payment amounts (and related accrued interest) due pursuant to previously converted 2027 Bonds.
 The number of Shares issued for settlement of these Conversion Payments is based on the lowest 5-day VWAP following election of the share settlement option for the Conversion Payments.

 Applications will be made for these common shares to be admitted to the FCA's Official List and to trading on the London Stock Exchange's main market for listed securities within the next twelve months, in accordance with Listing Rule 14.3.4.